 Day 1 of the workshop will be devoted to a detailed powerpoint slide presentation forming the basis for the Day 2 demonstration and practice session in which participants will both observe the methodology of the palpatory exam and have a chance to practice it themselves with correction.
 A detailed clinical workup will be done using Fukushin on volunteer participants from the group in order to demonstrate direct clinical application.
 There will be ample opportunity for pairwork practice.
 Day 3 will begin with a review of both the technique of the exam as well as the interpretation of clinical findings.
 The rest of the day will be devoted to clinical work with outside patients invited in for assessment and treatment.

-This course is for herbalists, such as TCMPs, Naturopaths and Western Herbalists, interested in and learning about traditional Japanese Herbalism.
+This course is for anyone with a solid foundation in Eastern Medicine such as; TCMPs, Naturopaths, Western Herbalists, and anyone interested in and learning about abdominal palpation and traditional Japanese Herbalism.

 Please note that this seminar is a part of a future series of the Kampo Tradition.
 This seminar is a spectacular introduction to anyone interested in the therapeutic tradition.

 - The relevance of Fukushin in modern practice